vatSys/pacific-dataset/README.md

 # Eurocat Pacific Dataset
-This is the default profile dataset for vatSys.

 ## Aeronautical Information Management
 Scheduled AIRAC updates to the dataset occur once every six months (AIRAC's 2X06 and 2X12).